Jeffrey-Liu-prog/Code-and-materials-for-the-manuscript-submitted-to-JGRMLC/README.md

 Integrated Gradient_interactions.ipynb is the code for the analysis of interpretability and attribution for the deep learning models.

-The CMA and provincial reported freezing-rain areas and links are in: Official reports and URL links.
+The CMA and provincial reported freezing-rain areas and links are in: Official reports and URL links.docx.